Area officers get once-in-a-lifetime opportunity

-The Anoka County Sheriff’s Office (ACSO) and the Blaine Police Department (BPD) were just some of the 2,500 to 3,000 officers from around the country who traveled to Washington, D.C. to assist with the inauguration.
+The Anoka County Sheriff’s Office (ACSO),Washington County Sheriff’s Office, (WCSO) and the Blaine Police Department (BPD) were just some of the 2,500 to 3,000 officers from around the country who traveled to Washington, D.C. to assist with the inauguration.

 Bill Jacobson is a detective with the ACSO assigned to the Criminal Investigations Division.
-Before starting his job with the sheriff’s office in 2019, he served on the Centennial Lakes Police Department for 14 years.
+He previously served on the Centennial Lakes Police Department for 14 years.

 “Being a part of the detail that helped protect Washington, D.C., was an absolute honor.
 I am so grateful that ACSO trusted me with such an important mission.
 It’s an opportunity I never thought I’d have in law enforcement,” Jacobson said.

 The selection process for the security detail began more than a year ago.
-ACSO sent 25 deputies, and BPD sent 14 officers.
-BPD Captain Mark Boerboom, who has been with BPD for 13 years, said this was the first time the department has assisted with the inauguration.
+ACSO sent 25 deputies, WCSO sent 19 deputies and BPD sent 14 officers.
+Cmdr.
+Kyle Schenck said WCSO also attended the inauguration back in 2017.
+The Ramsey County Sheriff’s Office did not send any deputies to Washington, D.C.

 In a typical year, one of the days in the nation’s capital would be reserved for on-site training.
 This year, because of the pandemic most of the training took place ahead of time online.